 Wind noise reduction

 Wind noise reduction is an electronic system that reduces the bothersome sound of wind whistling over the microphones.
-The hearing aid detects windy conditions and adopts the hearing aid automatically for maximum comfort – particularly useful for outdoor activities, like golf or walking.
+The hearing aid detects windy conditions and adapts automatically for maximum comfort – particularly useful for outdoor activities, like golf or walking.

 Transient noise reduction

-This feature identifies and reduces annoying sounds like rustling paper, breaking glasses and clanging dishes without affecting speech clarity.
+This feature identifies and reduces annoying sounds like rustling paper and clattering dishes without affecting speech clarity.
 It’s also known as ‘sound-smoothing’ and ‘anti-shock’.

 Automatic programmes